mcneel/developer.rhino3d.com/_guide_topics/rhinocommon/render-engine-integration-introduction.md

 ## Creating Render Plug-in project

-### Install the RhinoCommon v6 template package
+### Install the RhinoCommon template package

-To make developing a new plug-in for Rhinoceros 3D easy McNeel has published a template packages for v6.
+To make developing a new plug-in for Rhinoceros 3D easy McNeel has published a template packages.
 Search for the string rhino and install the relevant package.

 ![template image]({{ site.baseurl }}/images/mockingbird/001_rhinocommon_templates.png)

-Once the template package is installed we're ready to write amazing plug-ins for Rhino 3D.
+Once the template package is installed we're ready to write amazing plug-ins for Rhino.

 ### Create a new RhinoCommon v6 project

 ![template image]({{ site.baseurl }}/images/mockingbird/002_new_plugin_project.png)

 Lets create a new plug-in now that the wizard is installed.
 Simply create a new project in Visual Studio, and from the Visual C# section under Templates select Rhinoceros.
-Pick RhinoCommon Plug-In for Rhinoceros 6 and give a name.
+Pick RhinoCommon Plug-In for Rhinoceros and give a name.

 After you click on OK you'll be presented with a wizard dialog where settings can be changed.
 For our case we select Render plug-in.
-If the wizard fails to recognize a Rhino 6 (Rhino WIP) installation path one can set the necessary paths before accepting the settings.
+If the wizard fails to recognize a Rhino installation path one can set the necessary paths before accepting the settings.
 Click on the Finish button when happy with the settings.

 ![template image]({{ site.baseurl }}/images/mockingbird/003_plugin_settings.png)